oh-data-sci/sql_workshop/exercises.md

 - 05.04 how many films have each rental duration allowed?

 ## 06 filter aggregated values with a `HAVING` condition
-- which actor ids have appeared in fewer than 15 films?
+- 06.01 which actor ids have appeared in fewer than 15 films?
-- what actor name (first name, last name) occurs more than once in the actor table?
+- 06.02 which actor's name (first name, last name) occurs more than once in the actor table?
-- what film rating categories have average length of film under 115 minutes?
+- 06.03 what film rating categories have average length of film under 115 minutes?
-- what countries have more than 40 cities?
+- 06.04 what countries have more than 40 cities?

 ## 07 merge two tables with a `JOIN`
 - use `INNER JOIN ...
 ON ...` to merge two tables and return rows where key value is matched in both tables.